Unity-Technologies/com.unity.multiplayer.docs/docs/migration/installation.md

 These are common errors for MacOS users that have not installed or updated Xcode or Xcode developer tools.
 You may need to upgrade your Xcode installation.
 In a terminal, use this command: `xcode-select --install`.

 If you newly installed or updated Git, you may also need to restart your system.
 Restarting Unity may not be enough if you added Git and could receive a package loading error.

+**Errors finding Git installation**

+If you receive an OS or Unity error trying to locate Git after updating or installing Git, you need to fully restart your computer.
+Restarting only Unity may not fully update system information to correctly locate the install.